ottacom/Radar-Reactive-Controller/README.md

 What's that?
 Radar Reactive controller is a phytonic application to keep safe your business.
-Basically you can control whatever you want using scripts and/or sql query on database but I made RRC in order to make some check on my customers, without having false positive/negative The RRC's aim is to have ever the situation under control.
+Basically you can control whatever you want using scripts and/or sql query check on databases I made RRC in order to make some check on my customers, without having false positive/negative The RRC's aim is to have always the situation under control.